zalando/restful-api-guidelines/http/Http.md

 resource).
 In this cases [JSON Patch](http://tools.ietf.org/html/rfc6902) can shown its full power while still showing readable patch requests
 ([see also](http://erosb.github.io/post/json-patch-vs-merge-patch)).

+To prevent unnoticed concurrent updates when using PATCH, the combination of [`ETag` and `If-Match`](../headers/CommonHeaders.md#could-consider-using-etag-together-with-ifnonematch-header) headers should be considered to signal the server stricter demands to expose conflicts and prevent lost updates.

 ### DELETE